-If you think that your dog might be biting his feet do to conditioning, then you might want to think about changing up their schedule.
+If you think that your dog might be biting his feet due to conditioning, then you might want to think about changing up their schedule.
 If you change up their day, then it might help you to locate the event that is triggering the response.
-Be careful when you change up their day, because to big of changes can cause stress and fear to your dog.
+Be careful when you change up their day, because too big of changes can cause stress and fear to your dog.

 Down Below is a simple presentation explaining why dogs chew their feet.
-Feel free to view it and we hope you enjoy.
+Feel free to view it and we hope you enjoy it.